-Management of Human Service Programs.
+HDFS 3453 Management of Human Service Programs.
 Prerequisite(s): 1112, 2113, 3433, 3443.
 Designing and managing human service programs: planning, needs assessment, program hypothesis, developing human resources, budget management, monitoring and evaluation.
 Emphasis on accountability.

-Introduction to Research Methods.
+HDFS 3513 Introduction to Research Methods.
 Prerequisite(s): STAT 2013 or equivalent.
 Examination of fundamentals of scientific method as applied to research in human development and family sciences.
 Research design, sampling, and measurement.
 Analytical, evaluative, and interpretive skills needed to understand the professional research literature.
 Introduction to how computers are used in research.

-Professional Skills in Human Services.
+HDFS 3523 Professional Skills in Human Services.
 Prerequisite(s): 1112, 2113, 3433.
 Development of professional skills for the human services.
 Intakes, interviewing, reporting, program marketing, case management, advocacy, facilitating change, community collaboration and using databases.

-Observation and Assessment.
+HDFS 3533 Observation and Assessment.
 Prerequisite(s): 2113.
 Examination of individual and family interaction through observation and assessment techniques in multiple contexts.

-Senior Thesis.
+HDFS 4000 Senior Thesis.
 1-6 credits, max 6.
 Prerequisite(s): 4743, STAT 2013, senior standing, consent of instructor.
 Supervised research for the bachelor's degree.

-Field Experience Preparation in Primary.
+HDFS 4223 Preparation for Field Experience at Primary Level.
 Prerequisite(s): Concurrent enrollment in 4226 and 4333, and full admission to Professional Education.
 Decision-making, priority-setting, self-assessment, classroom organization and management, selection of appropriate content, and teaching strategies in public schools and state accredited programs.

-Internship in Early Childhood Education in Primary.
+HDFS 4226 Internship in Early Childhood Education in Primary.
 Prerequisite(s): Concurrent enrollment in 4223 and 4333, and full admission to Professional Education.
 Supervised teaching experience in grades 1-3.
 Graded on a pass-fail basis.

-Early Childhood Capstone.
+HDFS 4333 Early Childhood Capstone.
 Prerequisite(s): Concurrent enrollment in 4223 and 4226 and full admission to Professional Education.
 Examination of the role of the early childhood professional in broader society contexts such as policy, advocacy, research and funding.

-(S)Adulthood and Aging.
+HDFS 4413 (S) Adulthood and Aging.
 Prerequisite(s): 2113.
 Study of the unique characteristics of development during the middle and later years of development.
 Emphasis on the aging process and the effects on the individual and family.

-Family Risk and Resilience.
+HDFS 4423 Family Risk and Resilience.
 Prerequisite(s): 3443.
 Examination of selected theoretical approaches; areas of family risk; protective factors; individual and family qualities relating to resilience; and prevention and intervention strategies.

-Family Life Education.
+HDFS 4433\ Family Life Education.
 Prerequisite(s): 2113, 3123, 3433, senior standing.
 Philosophy and principles of family life education.
 Planning, implementing, and evaluating family life programs in community and education settings.
 Field experience.

-(S)Fatherhood: Developmental, Social and Historical Perspectives.
+HDFS 4443 (S) Fatherhood: Developmental, Social and Historical Perspectives.
 Developmental, social and historical perspectives of fatherhood.
 Context and contemporary issues relating to fatherhood in the U.S., the contribution of involved fathering to men's adult development, the roles and responsibilities of fathers, skills for effective fathering, and father and child interaction in relation to both father and child adjustment and well being.

-Policy, Law and Advocacy.
+HDFS 4473 Policy, Law and Advocacy.
 Prerequisite(s): 3453 and 3513.
 The study of local, state, and federal legislations, regulations, social policies, and advocacy that affect children and families.
 Domestic relations, child welfare, health, education, social services, employment and housing.